hashgraph/hedera-services/test-clients/yahcli/README.md

 listed actions against a specified network.

 1. Account Operations
   - Check balances for one or more accounts.
 2. System File Operations
   - Download one or more system files.
   - Upload a system file.
-3. Fees Operations
+3. Fee Snapshot Operations
   - Run examples of all "canonical" transactions and queries, reporting the fees charged.
+4. Post-Upgrade Validations
+  - "Smoke test" one or more services

 # Setting up the working directory